-When a dog licks its lips, its owner often assumes the animal is hungry.
-However, this assumption can be misleading.
-Experts point to other reasons behind this physiological behavior.
+When a dog licks its lips, many owners assume the animal is hungry.
+But that assumption can be misleading.
+Experts point to several other reasons for this behavior.

-Animal psychologists assert that lip licking is one of the most common ways dogs express anxiety.
-Such behaviors are typically observed during vet visits, in noisy environments, or when meeting strangers.
+Animal psychologists say lip licking is one of the most common ways dogs show anxiety.
+You often see it during vet visits, in noisy environments, or when a dog meets strangers.

-According to the charity Dogs Trust, dogs often lick their lips after eating or drinking, which is perfectly normal.
-However, a dog may also do this due to excessive drooling, which can indicate nausea or pain, particularly dental pain.
+Dogs Trust, a UK charity, says dogs often lick their lips after eating or drinking, which is normal.
+The charity adds that excessive lip-licking or drooling can point to nausea or pain, particularly dental pain.

-Additionally, lip licking “can sometimes be a sign of dry mouth in response to stress or anxiety,” say experts from the organization.
+Dogs Trust experts also say lip licking can be a sign of dry mouth caused by stress or anxiety.
 “If you notice this, give your dog some space and consult a veterinarian or a qualified animal behaviorist,” they advise.

 Pay Attention to Your Dog’s Behavior

-At the end of a long day, puppies may smacking their lips and licking their mouths as they settle into their beds and drift off to sleep.
-According to animal psychologists, this behavior serves as a self-soothing mechanism.
-Your furry friend is seeking harmony, so there’s no need to worry.
+At the end of a long day, puppies may smack their lips and lick their mouths as they settle into bed and drift off to sleep.
+Animal psychologists say this behavior is a self-soothing mechanism.
+Your dog is seeking comfort, so there’s usually no need to worry.

-“Your dog’s body language is its voice.
-And lip licking is not a quirk; it’s a clue,” noted Mr. Kales.
-People need to understand what these signals mean.
+Mr. Kales said, “Your dog’s body language is its voice.
+Lip licking isn’t a quirk; it’s a clue.”
+People need to learn what those signals mean.

 In summary, here are the reasons why a dog may lick its lips: